 Last updated in November 2014

-Political relations between Germany and Portugal are sound and broadly based.
-Germany was instrumental in helping build democratic structures in Portugal after the 1974 Carnation Revolution and supported Portugal’s 1986 accession to the European Community, now the European Union.
+Political relations between Germany and Portugal are trustful and characterised by frequent mutual visits and broad agreement on issues relating to foreign and security policy.
+Germany was instrumental in helping build democratic structures in Portugal after the 1974 Carnation Revolution (overthrow of the Salazar regime) and supported Portugal’s 1986 accession to the European Community, now the European Union (EU).

 Germany is Portugal’s second most important trading partner, after Spain, accounting for approximately 13 per cent of both Portuguese exports and imports.
 The balance of trade surplus Germany recorded in the past has declined significantly owing to a strong uptrend in Portugal’s exports.